 Our conclusion: The question of returning to work is a wicked problem that can be managed best through a design thinking approach of understanding first, from all perspectives, defining and iterating solutions, and testing their effectiveness.
 The design thinking activities employed by DFFRNT are particularly well-suited to attack and solve these kinds of problems.

-Check out our case studies to see how we have applied strategic design to large and small challenges in the corporate world and the public sector.
+Check out our projects to see how we have applied strategic design to large and small challenges in the corporate world and the public sector.